How to Plant, Grow and Care For Plumeria

 Scale

 Scale insects feed on plant sap and typically congregate on stems or twigs, but may also be found on thicker leaf surfaces.
 Their piercing mouthparts puncture the stem, and they consume the plant’s sap within.
 They can sometimes cause stunted and distorted growth.
-The most common ones on Plumeria are the Coccidae family of soft-bodied scale insects.
+The most common ones on plumeria are the Coccidae family of soft-bodied scale insects.
 These tend to be difficult to recognize as their bodies are not segmented and have no distinguishable body parts – they just appear to be a bump!

-While plumeria is typically resistant to most types of scale insects, a large infestation of Coccidae scale can cause damage to the plant.
+While plumeria is typically resistant to most types of scale insects, a large infestation of coccidae scale can cause damage to the plant.
 These are usually found along the leaf’s central stem or in the crook of branches or twigs.
 They’re quite small and may look like a tiny, pale pink bump when alive.
 When dead, they appear as a dark brown spot.

 Mealybugs